Pebble Vs. Plaster Pool Resurfacing: Which one is superior?

 As far as plaster installation, the process is straightforward, and you can begin filling your pool as soon as the plaster is applied to your pool shell.

-Cons
+Plaster Cons

 Years ago, plaster was the gold standard for new pool surface finishes.
 It was high quality, durable, and cost-effective.
 Plaster pools would easily last 20 years and still look and feel good to the touch.

-Many people who flip houses and need a cheap way to make their pool look good use plaster as their preferred pool finish.
+Many people who flip houses and need a cheaper way to make their pool look good use plaster as their preferred pool finish.
 They aren’t worried about the longevity of the pool surface, as someone else will purchase the home and take on that responsibility.

 For this reason, plaster is not as easily customized as a pebble pool finish, due to the spike in costs when color is added to the mix.